ZeroTraceAPI/Amulet-Utility-Plugins/README.md

 %LOCALAPPDATA%\AmuletTeam\AmuletMapEditor\plugins\operations
 ```
 3. Restart Amulet Editor.
-4. Open the Operations tab.
+4. Open the Operations tab and refresh the plugins if needed.

-5. Refresh plugins if needed.
+Create the folders manually if needed.

-If the folders do not exist yet, create them manually.

 ## Cost